12 July, 2018 |0 Comments

 What kind off spots do you prefer to fish on the river?

 In the summer months I will always look for a shallow gravel area around 5ft or less deep.
-The reason being is I can watch what is going on.
+The reason being is I can watch what is going on more easily.
 If I pre-bait I can see if the carp are munching on the bait or if they have moved from the area.
-But in the winter I will try to find a deep slack area
+But in the winter I will try to find a deep slack area of the river such as a wide bend or marina.

 What are the best rigs to use on the river?

-I tend to use basic rigs on the river as the carp are not as ‘riggy’ as lake carp a long rig 10 inches and a heavy lead 4 oz just so I no I’m fishing as the flow will move the rig if the lead isn’t heavy enough and wouldn’t use anything smaller than a size 4 as the power off the river carp is unbelievable
+I tend to use basic rigs as the carp are not as ‘riggy’ as lake carp are.
+A long rig of 10 inches is ideal and I fish this with a heavy lead, say 4oz so I know the lead isnt being moved by the flow.
+River carp are powerful too so I wouldnt use anything smaller than a size 4 hook.

 I feed bollies and maize.
-The reason for the maize is to bulk up the mix and they are also more visual than boilies and when mixed together the carp love them.
+The reason for the maize is to add bulk to the mix and it is also more visual than boilies and when mixed together the carp love them.
 At the start of the week when i’m fishing at the weekend, I will prepare my bait and glug it all with the Dynamite Garlic Liquid Carp Food which for me is a big edge as the stuff absolutely stinks and produces a nice cloud.
-I will feed 2 to 5kg per visit.
+I will feed two to five kilos per visit.
 On the day I will feed three or four more handfuls over the top.

 Should I use a lead ejection system?

-Yes the reason being if I’m using a 4 or 5 oz lead like you often need in running water, I want to be dropping this as when playing a fish.
-A lead that heavy could see you lose a fish!
+Yes I use an ejection system for all my river carping.
+The reason being is that if I’m using a 4 or 5oz lead like you often need in running water, I want to be dropping this when playing a fish as a lead this heavy could see you losing carp!

 Do I use PVA?

-I always use PVA.
+I always use PVA with my river fishing.
 Normally when casting out I slide a bag over the rig just for piece off mind as you can’t be sure what’s on the bottom of the rivers these days and this will also help stop the hook blunting on the gravel too.

 What sort off mainline do I use on the river?